Amazon Prime Singapore — 5 Things Prime Membership Means for Singaporeans

-If you’re going to make a customer pay, even if it’s just a few bucks a month, you’d better score top marks in all three.
-Unfortunately, Amazon Singapore just isn’t good enough.
+If you’re going to make a customer pay, even if it’s just a few bucks a month, you’d better score top marks in all 3.
+Unfortunately, Amazon Singapore doesn’t.
 They might also have entered the game too late as there are already some dominant players in Singapore’s e-commerce scene.

 Do you plan to sign up for Amazon Prime Singapore?
 Tell us why or why not in the comments!